d4t4x/data-selfie-image-classification/README.md

 ### Run the API

-For DataSelfie we run the API like this, from the directory of this repo:
+For Data Selfie we run the API like this, from the directory of this repo:

 ```
 gunicorn --workers=2 --bind=0.0.0.0:8888 -t 100 -k gevent wsgi
 ```

 Good luck!
-Contact us or [Leon Eckert](http://leoneckert.com) if you have any questions.
+File a issue in this repo, contact us or [Leon Eckert](http://leoneckert.com) if you have any questions.